spardoel/Sign-language-recognition/Posts/2022-09-14_Sign_language_interpreter_blog_8.md

   deaf:  0.00%
 (.venv) PS D:\Documents\Python proj
 ```
 Cool, now that I have verified that your mouse scroll wheel is working, let's talk about what happened.
 First things first, the model is MUCH better than last time!
-The training and validation accuracies were both 97% or above and the three random test videos were classified perfectly.
+The training and validation accuracies were both above 97% and the three random test videos were classified perfectly.

 Here is the graph of the training progress.

 ![training simple RNN Aug10](https://user-images.githubusercontent.com/102377660/190521765-4e9731d8-3b9c-4bd7-ae5d-d33ad4231c33.JPG)

-Before you say anything, yes, I did forget to implement the earlt stopping callback... if I had the training probably would have terminated somewhere around the 60 th epoch.
+Before you say anything, yes, I did forget to implement the early stopping callback...
+If I had, the training probably would have terminated somewhere around the 60 th epoch.
 The other thing to notice is that after the performance reached a plateau, there was a noticeable difference between the values for the training and validation data.
 The difference is not huge so I am not too worried, but it is something to keep an eye on.

 ## Wrap up
+In this post the newly augmented dataset was used to re-train the model.
 The model validation accuracy reached 97%.
-Pretty darn good, however; due to the data augmentation the samples in the validation set were very similar to the samples in the training set.
+Pretty darn good!
+However, due to the data augmentation, the samples in the validation set were very similar to the samples in the training set.
 Therefore, the model performance is probably overestimated.
 To find out just how good the model actually was, I wanted to set it up to run in real time.
-This way I could perform the signs myself and get the model to guess what I was signing.
+This way, I could perform the signs myself and get the model to guess what I was signing.
 I'll talk about that in the next post.
 Thanks for reading.